TonehDev/basic-nextcord-bot/README.md

 ## Issues

-* Open a new issue if you have any problems
+* Open an issue if you have any problems
 * Contact me on Discord Toneh#3391